braydonf/gpm/README.md

 Nearly all existing Node.js modules can be migrated to use `gpk` with signature verification.
-This is because Git and [signed tags][signed-tags] are already widely for JavaScript and Node.js modules.
+This is because Git and [signed tags][signed-tags] are already widely available for JavaScript and Node.js modules.
 Migrating to use `gpk` is handled by specifying the Git remote.

 The following `package.json` specification: